-Through APSU's Department of Allied Health Sciences, you can prepare for in-demand healthcare careers in medical technology radiologic technology, radiography, nuclear medicine, and sonography.
+Through APSU's Department of Allied Health Sciences, you can prepare for in-demand healthcare careers in medical laboratory science, radiologic technology, radiography, radiation therapy, nuclear medicine, and sonography.

 Through our radiography program, you will learn to gather diagnostic images through procedures such as MRI, mammography and vascular imaging.
 You will gain the knowledge, skills and abilities needed to work with patients or pursue a career as a specialist or salesperson within the industry.

-The nuclear medicine program, offered in cooperation with Vanderbilt University, will prepare you to administer radiopharmaceuticals and conduct diagnostic imaging, including X-rays and MRIs.
+The nuclear medicine program, offered in cooperation with Vanderbilt University, will prepare you to administer radiopharmaceuticals and conduct diagnostic imaging.
 Once you have successfully completed three years of study at APSU and 12 months of clinical nuclear medicine technology training through Vanderbilt, you will be eligible to take the national certification exam.